6 Tips for Being a Mom and a Nurse

 5. Master time management

-You’ve learned many skills being a nurse, and time management is one of them, no doubt.
+You’ve learned many skills being a nurse, and time management are one of them, no doubt.
 Just transfer that skill over to your personal life, too.
 Avoid getting overwhelmed with responsibilities.
-Instead use those skills you’ve mastered!
+Instead, use those skills you’ve mastered!

 6. Get rid of mom guilt

 You simply can’t be in two places at once.
 So don’t shame yourself for it!
 Remove ‘should’ from your vocabulary.
 Give yourself some grace and know you’re doing the best you can.